dwaehner27/VBA-Stock-Data-Extraction/README.md

 ## Goal: Take the overall stock data by year, clean it, take key indicators, and input in seperate column in sheet.

-Data provided: tickers, daily open, daily low, daily high, daily close The ticker symbol.
+Data provided: tickers, date, daily open, daily low, daily high, daily close The ticker symbol.
 Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.
 The percent change from opening price at the beginning of a given year to the closing price at the end of that year.